 We have invested and expect to continue to invest in new businesses, products, markets, services and technologies, including more expensive forms of media.
 For example, we expended significant resources in developing new products and technologies and made strategic outlays in, among other things, partnerships, which in the short term may have the effect of reducing our adjusted EBITDA margin.
 If we are unsuccessful in our monetization efforts with respect to new products and investments, we may fail to engage and retain users and clients.
-We may have insufficient revenue to fully offset liabilities and expenses in connection with these investments and may experience inadequate or unpredictable return of capital on our investments.
-As a result of these investments, we expect fluctuations in our adjusted EBITDA margin.
+We may have insufficient revenue to fully offset liabilities and expenses in connection with these new products and investments and may experience inadequate or unpredictable return of capital on our investments.
+As a result of these new products and investments, we may expect fluctuations in our adjusted EBITDA margin.